-1. THE CORPORATION will make all decisions regarding the disposition and disbursement
+- THE COMPANY will make all decisions regarding the disposition and disbursement of commercial support.

-of commercial support.
-2. THE CORPORATION will not be required by a commercial interest or its surrogate to ac- cept advice or services concerning teachers, authors, or participants or other education matters, including content, from a commercial interest or its surrogate as conditions of contributing funds or services.
-3. All commercial support associated with a CME activity will be given with the full knowl-
+- THE COMPANY will not be required by a commercial interest or its surrogate to accept advice or services concerning teachers, authors, or participants or other education matters, including content, from a commercial interest or its surrogate as conditions of contributing funds or services.

-raria, or personal expenses for non‐teacher, non‐faculty or non‐author participants of a CME activity.
-THE CORPORATION may use commercial support to pay for travel, lodg- ing, honoraria, or personal expenses for bona fide employees and volunteers of THE CORPORATION, joint provider or educational partner.
-12. THE CORPORATION will maintain accurate documentation detailing the receipt and ex-
+- THE COMPANY will not use commercial support to pay for travel, lodging, honoraria, or personal expenses for non‐teacher, non‐faculty or non‐author participants of a CME activity.
+THE COMPANY may use commercial support to pay for travel, lodging, honoraria, or personal expenses for bona fide employees and volunteers of THE COMPANY, joint provider or educational partner.

 Appropriate Management of Associated Commercial Promotion

-1. Live (staffed exhibits, presentations) or enduring (printed or electronic advertise-
+- Live (staffed exhibits, presentations) or enduring (printed or electronic advertisements).

-tain any advertising or product group messages of commercial interests.
+- For Journal‐based CME, None of the elements of journal‐based CME can contain any advertising or product group messages of commercial interests.
 The learner must not encounter advertising within the pages of the article or within the pages of the related questions or evaluation materials.
-3. Educational materials that are part of a CME activity, such as slides, abstracts and hand-

 Room Reservation and Hotel Booking Policy